|

 size

-argument is less than the length of the working directory name.
+argument is less than the length of the absolute pathname of the

 You need to allocate a bigger array and try again.